sybilhoangRG/support.balsamiq.com/content/cloud/chromeosscrollbars.md

 ## The problem

 An update to ChromeOS in August last year changed the default behavior of scrollbars.
-The new behavior is to hide them by default and expand them only when the mouse moves over them or when scrolling using the mouse wheel or two-finger scrolling on devices with a trackpad.
+The new behavior is to hide them by default and expand them only when the mouse moves over them, when scrolling using the mouse wheel, or two-finger scrolling on devices with a trackpad.

 The problem is made worse by reports of different behavior on different hardware.
 You can read the full background of the issue in this discussion: [My scroll bar disappears](https://bugs.chromium.org/p/chromium/issues/detail?id=761237).